Bearded Dragon Turning White: Why?

 1).
 Preparing to Shed

-One of the most common reasons bearded dragons turn white is because they’re getting ready to shed.
+One of the most common reasons for white bearded dragons is because they’re getting ready to shed.
 Shedding is a normal part of their life, especially when dragons are going through fast growth spurts.
 This is often the case with young and juvenile bearded dragons.